stfc/PSyclone/doc/user_guide/examples.rst

 Shows the use of colouring and OpenMP for the Dynamo 0.3 API.
 Includes multi-kernel, named invokes with both user-supplied and built-in kernels.
-Also showes the use of ``Wchi` function space metadata for coordinate fields in LFRic.
+Also shows the use of ``Wchi`` function space metadata for coordinate fields in LFRic.

 Example 4